chibunduuchechi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing a pattern
+Display lines containing a pattern and three lines